Stockholm university

 About me

-My research explores English as a lingua franca (ELF), Global Englishes (GE) language education and teacher training, focusing the linguistic competencies, perceptions, and attitudes of ELF/GE users and learners.
-My investigation aims to promote language skills for using English as a contact language in diverse transnational contexts.
-In doing so, I critically examine language ideologies, such as ideologies of nativeness, which may link to social injustices.
+My research explores English as a Lingua Franca (ELF), Global Englishes (GE), language education, and teacher training, focusing on the linguistic competencies, perceptions, and attitudes of ELF/GE users and learners.
+My investigation aims to promote language skills for using English as a contact language in diverse transnational contexts, critically examining language ideologies, such as ideologies of nativeness, which may be linked to social injustices.

 Teaching